PrestaShop/docs/src/content/1.7/basics/keeping-up-to-date/migration.md

 * Stocks
 * Suppliers

+{{% notice note %}}
-*Note:** The extraction will contain values for the current language.
+ The extraction will contain values for the current language.
 If your shop is multilang, you must switch your lang in your employee configuration (accessible from the top right corner of the page) and repeat the extraction.
+{{% /notice %}}

 This method is limited to the displayed details (= what you see on the table), thus can be far from being exhaustive.
 In the case you want more or all columns, you may prefer to proceed manually with your own SQL client.